Carrier0001/TheFirstCandle/README.md

 Every institution has a choice.
 The ledger is recording what happens next.

-FINAL AFFIRMATION
-(Spoken at the end of every episode and at the closing of every carrier commitment)

-"I, the speaker of these words, accept that any three carriers can veto me if I ever claim enforcement authority.
-If I break this, ledger it.
-The Vow has no leader.
-The Vow has no police.
-The Vow only has memory, repair, and the voluntary choice to carry it.
-Ever forward-moving.
-Ever alive."

 CLOSING NOTE
 This is the final, complete text of the Vow.